 Carers’ leave (unpaid, short-term)

-To help staff to balance their work and caring commitments and unpaid carers’ leave scheme is available.
-The principles of the scheme are similar to the statutory provision for unpaid parental leave.
+To help staff to balance their work and caring commitments an unpaid carers’ leave scheme is available.

 Expand All

-The purpose of carers’ leave is to enable carers some additional flexibility to deal with short-term requirements.
+The purpose of carers’ leave is to enable carers some additional flexibility to be able to deal with short-term caring requirements in a planned way.
 Examples of the way that carers’ leave might be used are:

-• To set up and/or settle a dependent into a new care arrangement
+• To set up and/or settle a dependant into a new care arrangement

-• To support a dependent who has an acute caring need (such as following an accident/operation, or due to illness or disability)
+• To support a dependant who has an acute caring need (such as following an accident/operation, or due to illness or disability)

-• To accompany a dependent on a trip when they will be a required to carry out care responsibilities
+• To accompany a dependant on a trip when they will be a required to carry out care responsibilities

-• To visit a dependent who lives in a different region or country
+• To visit a dependant who lives in a different region or country

-The scheme is intended to deal with short-term needs.
-Where an individual has longer term needs for flexibility in working arrangements, see ‘alternative options’ below.
+Where an individual has longer term needs for flexibility in working arrangements, see ‘longer term arrangements’ below.

 Back to top